gilemerson/comp2112-week2/01-console-chapters.md

 10. View lesson: https://youtu.be/TPSTeA8DOjk (there is no audio for this clip)
-	1. Make the button to "Add to Cart" so that it erases the body.
+	1. Make the button to "Add to Cart" so that it erases the body by adding an addEventListener('click'...).
 If you say
 ```
 document.documentElement.innerHTML = ''
 ```